 By Fathalla Ramadan

-If you’re using Windows with Arabic, French, Spanish, Russian, or any non-English system language, you’ve likely run into frustrating issues with Cisco Packet Tracer 8.2:
+So, if you’re using Windows with Arabic, French, Spanish, Russian, or any non-English system language, you’ve likely run into frustrating issues with Cisco Packet Tracer 8.2:

 You’re not alone.
 This is a well-known compatibility issue between Packet Tracer’s Java-based engine and non-English Windows locales—especially those using non-Latin scripts.